-[JURIST] The parents of eight-year-old transgender student Nicole Brar brought a discrimination suit against Nicole's private school, Heritage Oak Private School [school website], located in Yorba Linda, California, and the school's parent company, Nobel Learning Communities [corporate website] Wednesday.
-The complaint, filed by the pro-bono organization Public Counsel [advocacy website], alleges [complaint, PDF] that the school made Nicole wear a boy's uniform, called her by the wrong name, prohibited her from using the girls' restroom, and did nothing to prevent her from being bullied by the other students, causing Nicole emotional distress.
-The complaint also says that California's Unruh Civil Rights Act [text] prohibits discrimination on the basis of gender identity and that this act applies to private schools if they are for-profit.
-A spokesperson for Nobel Learning said [Orange County Register report] that Nicole's family rejected the accommodations that the school had proposed.
+[JURIST] The parents of an eight-year-old transgender student brought a discrimination suit against her private school, Heritage Oak Private School [school website], located in Yorba Linda, California, and the school’s parent company, Nobel Learning Communities [corporate website] Wednesday.
+The complaint, filed by the pro-bono organization Public Counsel [advocacy website], alleges [complaint, PDF] that the school made the student wear a boy’s uniform, called her by the wrong name, prohibited her from using the girls’ restroom, and did nothing to prevent her from being bullied by the other students, causing her emotional distress.
+The complaint also says that California’s Unruh Civil Rights Act [text] prohibits discrimination on the basis of gender identity and that this act applies to private schools if they are for-profit.
+A spokesperson for Nobel Learning said [Orange County Register report] that the student’s family rejected the accommodations that the school had proposed.

 Transgender rights have been an important topic in the US.
 In July the Texas Senate advanced [JURIST report] a bill that would require people to use the restroom corresponding to the gender listed on their birth certificates or drivers’ licenses.
 Earlier in July New Jersey signed [JURIST report] a law directing schools to recognize transgender rights.
 In March 11 states withdrew [JURIST report] a lawsuit against the US government after Obama’s bathroom guidance was overturned.
 The bathroom guidance was overturned [JURIST report] by the Trump administration in February.
 A Pennsylvania judge ruled [JURIST report] in February that transgender students could use the bathroom of their choice.